 6. Offer an incentive

 Everyone loves a good deal, back-to-school shoppers included, which means offering an incentive can make a huge impact on your bottom line.
-For starters, consider one of the main reasons for cart abandonment, high shipping costs.
+For starters, consider one of the main reasons why people abandon their cart without checking out — high shipping costs.

 Additionally, free shipping is a great incentive for back-to-school shoppers to put that first item in their cart and continue their buying spree.

-Aside from free shipping, you can offer a discount code or a BOGO deal to increase the likelihood of the sale and encourage buyers to choose you over your competitor.
+Aside from free shipping, you can offer a discount code or a BOGO deal (buy one, get one free) to increase the likelihood of the sale and encourage buyers to choose you over your competitor.

 7. Engage back-to-school shoppers on social media

-Be active on social media, where your potential buyers are will allow you to get a better understanding of their interests and create a more meaningful relationship with them.
-You can engage in a conversation with them and show them that your brand has a personal element, which will pay off in your marketing efforts later on.
+Spending time on social media, where your potential buyers are, will give you a better understanding of their interests and create a more meaningful relationship with them.
+You can engage in a conversation with them and show them that there's a person behind your business, which will pay off in your marketing efforts later on.

-Use the insight you get from engaging with your buyers to create marketing campaigns that speak to their needs and to promote your store as well as special deals such as a back-to-school sale.
+Use the insight you get from engaging with your buyers to create social posts and marketing emails that speak to their needs and make sales.

 8. Don’t forget late shoppers